krithika-srin/Data-Science-and-Business-Analytics/README.md

 # Data-Science-and-Business-Analytics

 This repository contains code for all exercised I've attempted and the projects in my Data Science and Business Analytics course.
-Please download the .ipynb files on to your local machine and open with jupyter notebooks to view the code
+The .ipynb files are Jupyter notebook files that contain code.
+The .pdf and .pptx files are project presentation files- these summarize answers to certain questions and key findings of the project.